1990–91 Utah Jazz season

-The 1990–91 NBA season was the 17th season for the Utah Jazz in the National Basketball Association, and their 12th season in Salt Lake City, Utah.
-During the off-season, the Jazz acquired All-Star guard Jeff Malone from the Sacramento Kings, who acquired him from the Washington Bullets in a three-team trade.
-Early into the regular season, the Jazz traveled overseas to Japan to play their first two games against the Phoenix Suns at the Tokyo Metropolitan Gymnasium.
+The 1990–91 Utah Jazz season was the 17th season for the Utah Jazz in the National Basketball Association, and their 12th season in Salt Lake City, Utah.

+Season summary

+Off-season

+During the off-season, the Jazz acquired former All-Star guard Jeff Malone from the Washington Bullets in a three-team trade.

+Regular season

+Early into the regular season, the Jazz traveled overseas to Tokyo, Japan to play their first two games against the Phoenix Suns at the Tokyo Metropolitan Gymnasium; this marked the first time that two teams in U.S. professional sports played a regular season game outside of North America.
+In the first game on November 2, 1990, the Jazz were the home team and lost to the Suns by a score of 119–96; Karl Malone and John Stockton both posted double-doubles, as Malone finished with 33 points and 10 rebounds, while Stockton contributed 16 points and 12 assists.
+In the second game on November 3, the Jazz were the road team and defeated the Suns by a score of 102–101; Karl Malone posted a double-double of 29 points and 14 rebounds, while Stockton added 15 points, and Thurl Bailey contributed 15 points and 9 rebounds.
+Both games had an attendance of 10,111 fans at the Tokyo Metropolitan Gymnasium.

-The Jazz got off to a 26–12 start to the regular season, and held a 30–16 record at the All-Star break.
-The team finished in second place in the Midwest Division with a 54–28 record, and earned the fifth seed in the Western Conference; they also made their eighth consecutive trip to the NBA playoffs.
+With the addition of Jeff Malone, the Jazz struggled losing six of their first nine games of the regular season, but then won eleven of their next twelve games, which included a six-game winning streak in December.
+The team posted another six-game winning streak between December and January, and later on held a 30–16 record at the All-Star break.
+The Jazz won eight of their final eleven games of the season, and finished in second place in the Midwest Division with a 54–28 record, earning the fifth seed in the Western Conference; the team qualified for the NBA playoffs for the eighth consecutive year.